segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 sourceCategory: 'Mobile'
 ---

-Analytics for iOS makes it dead simple to send your data to any analytics or marketing tool without having to learn, test or implement a new API every time.
+Analytics for iOS makes it simple to send your data to any analytics or marketing tool without having to learn, test or implement a new API every time.

-All of our libraries are open-source, so you can [view Analytics for iOS on Github](https://github.com/segmentio/analytics-ios), or check out our [browser and server-side libraries](/sources) too.
+All of Segment's libraries are open-source, so you can [view Analytics for iOS on Github](https://github.com/segmentio/analytics-ios), or check out our [browser and server-side libraries](/sources/catalog/) too.

 Want to stay updated on releases?
 Subscribe to the [release feed](https://github.com/segmentio/analytics-ios/tags.atom).

+> note ""
-**Note:** At the moment we can't support tracking of watchkit extensions for the Apple watch.
-[Email us](/contact/requests) if you're interested in a watchkit SDK.
-For now we recommend tracking watch interactions via the iPhone app code.
+> **Note:** Segment does not currently support tracking of watchkit extensions for the Apple watch.
+[Email us](https://segment.com/requests/integrations/) if you're interested in a watchkit SDK.
+For now we recommend tracking watch interactions using the iPhone app code.

 ## Getting Started

 ### Install the SDK

-The recommended way to install Analytics for iOS is via [Cocoapods](http://cocoapods.org), since it means you can create a build with specific destinations, and because it makes it dead simple to install and upgrade.
+The recommended way to install Analytics for iOS is using [Cocoapods](http://cocoapods.org), since it means you can create a build with specific destinations, and because it makes it simple to install and upgrade.

 First, add the `Analytics` dependency to your `Podfile`, like so: